Ellen Dalton – Founder & CEO

 Jake Cavanaugh – Executive Director

-Jake Cavanaugh is Nan's older brother and the co-founder of The NAN Project.
+Jake Cavanaugh is Nan’s older brother and the co-founder of The NAN Project.
 Jake and Ellen started brainstorming ideas about how to promote mental health awareness way back in mid-2015, and officially launched The NAN Project at the start of 2016.
-Nowadays, Jake is the Executive Director of the The NAN Project, heading up most of the outreach and training, with the help of an amazing team.
-His daily activities revolve around connecting with schools around Massachusetts, tracking down Peer Mentors, planning future events, and everything in between.
+Nowadays, Jake is the Executive Director of the The NAN Project, heading up much of the outreach and training, with the help of an amazing, ever-growing team.
+His daily activities revolve around connecting with schools around Massachusetts, providing professional development workshops, recruiting Peer Mentors, presenting to students, and everything in between.

-Jake went to Hamilton-Wenham Regional High School in 2000, where Nan also attended.
+Jake graduated from Hamilton-Wenham Regional High School in 2000, where Nan also attended.
 Upon graduating from the University of Miami, with a double major in Political Science and International Studies in 2004, Jake went to work on a presidential political campaign in Florida.
-Jake moved to China in 2005, where he soon met his wife and adopted a mangy street dog named Marley. he spent nearly 10 years living in the tiny metropolis of Suzhou just outside of Shanghai, working at a boutique market research firm.
+Jake moved to China in 2005, where he soon met his wife and adopted a mangy street dog named Marley.
+He spent nearly 10 years living in the tiny metropolis of Suzhou just outside of Shanghai, working at a boutique market research firm.
 Jake returned to Massachusetts in 2015 and now resides in Beverly with his wife, Marley, and their newest family member, a Golden Retriever named Jasper.